physine/SPUR/README.md

 Have a look at my poster!
 [ClearyA-ComputerScience-2020.pdf](https://github.com/physine/SPUR/files/5299304/ClearyA-ComputerScience-2020.pdf)

-Or watch my video preesentaation and demo on YouTube! https://youtu.be/rXudDBucquo
+Or watch my video presentation and demo on YouTube! https://youtu.be/rXudDBucquo